z5612365/navinn/README.md

     Maybe take a while to load, because TypeScript in node_module size is too big(around 50M).
     For now it's just for demo, so I only npm run it.
     If you use webpack you can speed it up.
+    Can create CICD to build production env in future.

     Navinn: http://139.162.98.187:8080/
     Navinn-Wallet: https://139.162.98.187:8082/